 Open-Circuit Voltage (Voc): The maximum voltage output of a photovoltaic cell, module or array; measured in an open-circuit condition.

-Panel: A group of modules that is the basic building block for installing PV arrays.
+Panel: A group of interconnected cells and modules that is the basic building block for installing PV arrays.

 Peak Sun Hours: See Insolation